We ate half of our watermelon this morning. Although it wasn’t the sweetest watermelon, I sure loved eating it.

 I was going to watch the sunset from the top but decided to walk down before it got dark.
 So I took a few more photos of the lodge buildings ….

-Then headed down to take photos of the sunset with Sue right from near our room.
+Then I headed down to take photos of the sunset.
+I met Sue right outside of our room and we both took photos.

-I sat in the lodge talking to people form England, Poland, Italy, and Australia.
+I sat in the lodge talking to people from England, Poland, Italy, and Australia.
+It is fun to meet people from so many places.

-Dinner was wonderful because this Italian owned lodge had wonderful salad which we could eat.
-They told us that everything had been washed in pure water.
-What a fantastic treat.
+Dinner was wonderful because this Italian owned lodge had wonderful salad which we were able to eat because they assured us that everything had been washed in pure water.
+Eating fresh tomatoes was such a fantastic treat.
+I ate two plates of salad with my dinner.

 We are thoroughly enjoying Ethiopia.